WooodHead/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

 {% include "web/_shared/contributors/kaycebasques.html" %}

-This step-by-step, interactive tutorial teaches you the basic workflow for debugging JavaScript in Chrome DevTools.
-The tutorial shows you how to debug one specific issue, but the general workflow you learn is helpful for debugging all types of JavaScript bugs.
+This tutorial teaches you the basic workflow for debugging any JavaScript issue in DevTools.

-If you're using `console.log()` to find and fix bugs in your code, consider using the workflow outlined in this tutorial instead.
-It's often much faster and more effective.

 ## Step 1: Reproduce the bug {: #step-1 }

-Reproducing the bug is always the first step to debugging.
-To "reproduce the bug" means to find a series of actions that consistently causes the bug to appear.
-You may need to reproduce the bug many times, so try to eliminate any unnecessary steps.
+Finding a series of actions that consistently reproduces a bug is always to first step to debugging.

-Follow along with the instructions below to reproduce the bug that you're going to fix in this tutorial.

 1. Click **Open Demo**.
 The demo opens in a new tab.